-The issues in the representation may state the outstanding questions to be handled and can represent unsatisfied objectives, questions raised as a result of analysis, etc. The I constraints can be thought of as implying potential further constraints which may have to be added into the design in future in order to address the outstanding issues.
+The issues in the representation may give the outstanding questions to be handled and can represent decisions yet to be taken on objectives to be satisfied, ways in which to satisfy them, questions raised as a result of analysis, etc. Initially, an artifact may just be described by a set of issues to be addressed (stating the requirements or objectives).
+The issues can be thought of as implying potential further nodes or constraints that may have to be added into the specification of the artifact in future in order to address the outstanding issues.

 In work on I-X until recently, the issues had a task or activity orientation to them, being mostly concerned with actionable items referring to the process underway - i.e., actions in the process space.
-This is now not felt to be appropriate, and we are adopting the gIBIS orientation of expressing these issues as questions to be considered (Selvin, 1999; Conklin, 2003).
-This is advocated by the Questions - Options-Criteria approach (MacLean et. al., 1991) - itself used for rationale capture for plans and plan scheme libraries in our earlier work (Polyak and Tate, 1998; 1999) and similar to the mapping approaches used in Compendium (Selvin et. al. 2001).
+This has caused confusion with uses of I-X for planning tasks, where activities also appear as "nodes".
+This is now not felt to be appropriate, and as an experiment we are adopting the gIBIS orientation of expressing these issues as questions to be considered (Selvin, 1999; Conklin, 2003).
+This is advocated by the Questions - Options - Criteria approach (MacLean et. al., 1991) - itself used for rationale capture for plans and plan schema libraries in our earlier work (Polyak and Tate, 1998; 1999) and similar to the mapping approaches used in Compendium (Selvin et. al. 2001).